 This is a survey report which is not as detailed as a full structural survey and is carried out by a chartered surveyor.

-A building of three floors or more which is to be occupied by three or more people and where these people live as more than one household and share facilities such as bathrooms, toilets or cooking facilities.
+A building of three floors or more occupied by three or more people and where these people live as more than one household and share facilities such as bathrooms, toilets or cooking facilities.

 Independent Financial Advisor.

-An interest only mortgage stays the same throughout the mortgage term.
-When choosing an interest only mortgage, the purchaser is responsible for ensuring that they have sufficient funds available to repay the mortgage at the end of the term.
+An interest-only mortgage stays the same throughout the mortgage term.
+When choosing an interest-only mortgage, the purchaser is responsible for ensuring that they have sufficient funds to repay the mortgage at the end of the term.

-A list describing the condition of furnishings and the contents of a leased property at the start and end of a tenancy, in order that any dilapidations during the tenancy can then be identified.
+A list describing the condition of furnishing and the contents of a leased property at the start and end of a tenancy, so that any dilapidations during the residency can be identified.

 Requires competing buyers to submit their best bids by a specific time and date.
 It is not a legally binding contract.

-The appointment of two estate agents to act jointly in the sale of a property.
-Normally the commission is shared between both agents irrespective of who introduced the buyer, although generally a slightly higher percentage is awarded to the introducing agent.
+The appointment of two estate agents to act jointly in selling a property.
+Usually, the commission is shared between agents irrespective of who introduced the buyer, although generally, a slightly higher percentage is awarded to the introducing agent.
 In a multiple agency, where several agents are involved, the commission is payable solely to the agent who introduces the buyer.

 The total gross income of the two borrowers in a joint mortgage.